gourneau/mod_wsgi/docs/configuration-directives/WSGIDaemonProcess.rst

     Apache itself is restarted or shutdown.

     Avoid setting this too low.
-This is because the constant restarting and reloading of your WSGI application may cause unecessary load on your system and affect performance.
+This is because the constant restarting and reloading of your WSGI application may cause unnecessary load on your system and affect performance.

     You can use the ``graceful-timeout`` option in conjunction with this